How to Install and Configure OpenSSH Server In Linux

 On RHEL/Centos/Fedora

-Type the following yum command to install openssh client and server.
+On RedHat-based distribution, type the following yum command to install the openssh server and client.

 # yum -y install openssh-server openssh-clients

-It’s time to configure our OpenSSH behaviour through the ssh config file, but before editing the /etc/ssh/sshd_config file we need to backup a copy of it, so in case we make any mistake we have the original copy.
+It’s time to configure our OpenSSH behavior through the ssh config file, but before editing the /etc/ssh/sshd_config file we need to back up a copy of it, so in case we make any mistake we have the original copy.

 $ sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.original_copy